bojanpopic/developer.joomlatools.com/framework/plugins.md

 > In our ["What is possible? example"](#what-is-possible), the pattern that a plugin method takes can to be readily seen.

-Each of the parts in brackets holds a piece of information that helps the event command handler build an event name, and broadcast or publish that event.
+Each of the parts in brackets holds a piece of information that the event command handler needs to build an event name, and broadcast or publish that event.

 * **When** - "Before" or "After" - All actions have a before/after event and unsurprisingly are run before/after the action
 * **Package**  - The name of the component the event belongs to, in this case **Acme**